 Range and Identification of Shepherd’s Purse

 Shepherd’s Purse is native to Europe, but is found throughout the world, especially in cool climates.
 The USDA Natural Resources Conservation Service range map shows it throughout the United States and Canada.
-In The Gardner’s Weed Book, Barbara Pleasant refers to it as a “hardly annual”, stating that “seedlings that sprout in fall sit through winter as small rosettes less than 2 inches across and easily survive temperatures to 0 degrees F.”
+In The Gardener’s Weed Book, Barbara Pleasant refers to it as a “hardly annual”, stating that “seedlings that sprout in fall sit through winter as small rosettes less than 2 inches across and easily survive temperatures to 0 degrees F.”